Global Pesto Market 2026: Premium Demand on the Rise

 - Private Labels: There's been a lot of retailers introducing their own-brand pesto, often made in collaboration with a co-manufacturer.

 In some predictions, the organic or clean-label segment will grow at a higher rate than conventional lines.
-For instance, MRFuture indicates that by 2023, organic pesto already held some 25% share, aiming perhaps 35% by 2032.
+For instance, MRFuture indicates that in 2023, organic pesto already held some 25% share, aiming for 35% by 2032.

 How Did Pesto Become Popular?